dstackai/dstack/docs/workflows.md

 ## Define workflows

-`Workflows` are defined in the `.dstack/workflows.yaml` file within your project.
+Workflows are defined in the `.dstack/workflows.yaml` file within your project.

-If you plan to pass `Variables` to your `Workflows` when you run them, you have to describe these `Variables` in the `.dstack/variables.yaml` file, next to `Workflows`.
+If you plan to pass variables to your workflows when you run them, you have to describe these variables in the `.dstack/variables.yaml` file, next to workflows.

 ### Syntax

 The root element of the `.dstack/workflows.yaml` file is always `workflows`.

-It's an array, where each item represents a `Workflow` and may have the following parameters:
+It's an array, where each item represents a workflow and may have the following parameters:

 | Name         | Required         | Description                                                |
 |--------------|------------------|------------------------------------------------------------|